 return None

-The extract_markdown_optimized_async function demonstrates a crucial cost-saving strategy: always try normal mode (proxy: 0, 2 credits) first, and only fall back to bypass mode (proxy: 1, 5 credits) if the initial attempt fails.
+The extract_markdown_optimized_async function demonstrates a crucial cost-saving strategy: always try normal mode (proxy: 0, 2 credits) first, and only fall back to bypass mode (proxy: 1, 4 credits) if the initial attempt fails.
 This alone can cut your data ingestion costs by up to 60%.
 This dual-mode approach allows autonomous agents to self-heal and adapt to varying web defenses without breaking the bank.
-The b: True parameter, for enabling the headless browser, is independent and should always be used for modern JavaScript-heavy sites, regardless of proxy mode.
+The mode: 1 parameter, for enabling the headless browser, is independent and should always be used for modern JavaScript-heavy sites, regardless of proxy mode.

 SERP API Throughput Comparison

-When evaluating SERP APIs for high-concurrency AI agents, the “cost per 1k requests” is only one part of the story.
-The real game-changer is throughput and overall TCO.
-Big difference.
+When evaluating SERP APIs for high-concurrency AI agents, the "cost per 1k requests" is only one part of the story.
+The more important question is whether the provider’s throughput model supports bursty agent workloads without hidden queues or maintenance overhead.

 Here’s a look at how SearchCans stacks up against common alternatives, focusing on the implications for AI agent scalability: